manunmurthy/latestNVBillBook/README.md

 ### Step 5 — Review

 1. **Summary** — check opening/closing balance matches the bank statement
-2. **Credits** — verify maintenance collections; note any flat with missing payments
+2. **Maintenance Reconciliation** — check Pending, Short, and Excess flats; confirm the water bill used for the month
-3. **Debits** — confirm all vendor payments are categorised correctly
+3. **Credits** — verify maintenance collections and investigate rows without a Flat No
-4. **Other** — review bank charges (usually 1–2 entries)
+4. **Debits** — confirm all vendor payments are categorised correctly
-5. Use the data to update your main maintenance workbook if needed
+5. **Other** — review bank charges (usually 1–2 entries)

 ---